 3.4 Assembly on Component Grounds.

 Any group or person, whether or not a student or employee, and whether or not invited by a registered student, faculty, or staff organization, may assemble and engage in free speech activities on the grounds of the campus.
-However, the Component President or a designee may adopt reasonable nondiscriminatory Rules and Regulations as to time, place, and manner of such activities and may prohibit such activities if it is determined, after proper inquiry, that the proposed speech constitutes a clear and present danger as defined in Subparagraph 3.5 below.
+However, the Component President or a designee shall adopt reasonable, viewpoint neutral, nondiscriminatory Rules and Regulations as to time, place, and manner of such activities and may prohibit such activities if it is determined, after proper inquiry, that the proposed speech constitutes a clear and present danger as defined in Subparagraph 3.5 below.

 3.5 Clear and Present Danger.